 Robin Hood Music and Drama Festival

-Now in its tenth year, the Festival has grown and evolved immensely.
-An Outstanding Performers’ Concert was introduced, which now attracts an audience of 700, at which four Overall Winners are announced, (Best Instrumental, Best Voice, Best Drama and Best Junior).
+Now in its eleventh year, the Festival has grown and evolved immensely.
+An Outstanding Performers’ Concert was introduced, which now attracts an audience of 700.
 In 2012, several guest adjudicators began to offer workshops for pupils, which have become a popular fixture.
 In 2013, a Recital Evening was introduced for the Overall Winners which has helped several musicians in applications for places at conservatoires.
 In 2014, a very successful day of Music Making for Children with SEND was introduced, and in 2015 the Robin Hood Festival became able to fund two annual scholarships for pupils in challenging financial circumstances to join a local professional award-winning choir.

 The festival gives children the opportunity to perform in a supportive and inclusive setting, many for the first time, and also exposes them to the joys of other performers across a range of media and genres.

 The Robin Hood Festival is now a key element in the performing arts calendar in Yorkshire.
 With Hill House School agreeing, once again, to host the festival, we hope you will join us for this magnificent event.